shinyzhu/shinyzhu/README.md

 #### Hello, world. 👏

 > I'm a Developer Advocate at Neo4j.
 Full stack developer with .NET and JS.
 Open source fan.
 Life-long learner.
+Procrastinator.

 👇 Let me show you the code.